alieldeba/javascript-tricks/README.md

 >
 > x = 10;
 > ```
+>
-> This only works with var keyword and does not work for let and const, so make that in mind. this works also with functions for example
+> This only works with var keyword and does not work for let and const, so make that in mind. this works also with functions for example.
+>
 > ```javascript
 > sayHello();
 >